Categories

 Mars 2020: the next robotic Mars rover of NASA’s Mars Exploration Program.

-The sensors are instrumental in offering the information about the robot, and its surroundings.
+The sensors are instrumental in offering information about the robot, and its surroundings.
 There are controllers that collect these relevant details from the sensors.
 The ground control provides commands through radio, and it transmits the command signals to the actuators which transform the command into actions.

-In recent times, with the evolution of robotics technology, the space scientists are now exploring the use of humanoid robots.
-In this case, NASA and other space research centres have already developed robots to help accomplish many operations in space.
+In recent times, with the evolution of robotics technology, space scientists are now exploring the use of humanoid robots.
+In this case, NASA and other space research centers have already developed robots to help accomplish many operations in space.

 Humanoids: The game-changers in space research